• Skip to primary navigation

 Jump to Recipe

 Make a batch of homemade chocolate chip pancakes for a sweet breakfast treat.
-These buttermilk pancakes are fluffy, thick, and filled with mini chocolate chips.
+They're made from scratch with simple ingredients and filled with melty chocolate chips.

-A stack of chocolate chip pancakes on a white plate.
+A stack of chocolate chip pancakes topped with whipped cream.

 Ingredients and substitutions